 - Half of 250 youths who graduated from the pre-employment training in March 2013 have been placed in on-the-job training with public and private employers in the National Capital District.

 The International Development Association has contributed $15.80 million for this project.

-The project started its implementation in January 2011 and is expected to end in April 2016.
-It is expected that the project will support the government’s broader agenda of promoting income generation opportunities as well as the development of a youth strategy to address the problems of youth unemployment and exclusion.
+The additional funding and expansion of UYEP will ensure the project can open opportunities for up to 15,000 unemployed young people by 2018 to help them find positive long-term employment.
+The project supports the government’s broader agenda of promoting income generation opportunities as well as the development of a youth strategy to address the issues of youth unemployment and exclusion.